What is UML Inheritance?

-Inheritance is a central concept of object orientation or the Unified Modeling Language (UML) and is used in the design of classes and the modeling of class diagrams.
+Inheritance is a central concept of the Unified Modeling Language (UML) and is used in the design of classes and the modeling of class diagrams.
 A class consists of a collection of attributes and methods that determine the state and behavior of its instances.
 Using inheritance, attributes and/or methods of one class are passed on to another class.
 The inheriting class is called the base class – alternatively also as super class or parent class – and the inheriting class as derived class – or as child class or sub class.

 The relationship between the base class and the derived class is permanent.
 A derived class can extend the list of attributes and methods and redefine methods if the modifiers of the base class allow it.
 This means that a new class can be an extension or a restriction of the original class.
 If a derived class inherits from more than one base class, it is called a multiple inheritance.